HFU-DM-GIS/quiz-crazyduo/readme.md

 ### Extensions
 - Add a timer for the questions and sum up a score.
 - Grab random questions from a public API.

+Remarks and Codereview (LH 2024-01-07)
+- The code exhibits some positive aspects but has room for improvement.
+Pay attention to the points mentioned below to enhance code readability, maintainability, and security.
+- The game in general is fun until you notice, that the fourth option is always the right answer.
+- Improve the game play by shuffling the answers
+- Add comments to explain more complex parts of the code, especially where the logic may not be immediately apparent.
+This enhances understanding for others/your future self.
+- Consider improving error handling in the fetchQuizData section.
+Currently, only an error message is logged.
+You could also display an appropriate message to the user on the page.
+- When logging to the console, consider not only outputting variables but also providing meaningful context to maintain clarity.
+- Avoid placing API URLs directly in plaintext in the code.
+In a production environment, such sensitive information should be handled securely.
+- Ensure consistency in the naming of functions.
+There is a small typo: loadCategor should probably be loadCategory (index.html:13).
+- Consider creating a general function for string cleanup to enhance readability and promote the DRY (Don't Repeat Yourself) principle.
+- Consider whether URL generation based on the category can be made more dynamic to improve maintainability.
+- Avoid using inline event handlers like onclick directly in HTML.
+This can lead to issues with the separation of markup and logic.
+Instead, dynamically add event listeners in JavaScript.